hdtodd/RPiTempLogger/README.md

 This program appends datetime-stamped recordings of Raspberry Pi CPU core temperatures as rows in a sqlite3 database.
 The program uses (creates if necessary) the sqlite3 database, creates a table for the data if necessary, and appends rows at regular periodic intervals.
+The data can be reported via sqlite3 commands or by using a Python program or web PHP program to display the data graphically (code prototypes for both are included in the package).

-Use sqlite3 to view the data
+Use sqlite3 to view the data, e.g.:

     $sqlite3 MyPiTemps.db
-    >select * from PiCoreTemps
+    sqlite> select * from PiCoreTemps where DateTime > datetime('now', '-48 hours');

-The package also includes a php page suitable as the foundation for a web site home page that displays a graphical presentation of the time/temp data, and the package includes a python program that will generate an html file for the graphical presentation.
+The PHP page is suitable as the foundation for a web site home page that displays a graphical presentation of the time/temp data.
+The Python program generates an html file for the graphical presentation, and that file can be viewed with an html browser.
+The prototype web PHP code and the Python program use the same Google Charts tools and so generate equivalent displays.

 [Sample page from index.php](https://github.com/hdtodd/RPiTempLogger/blob/master/RPiTL.jpg)